BrodyGGG/BrodyGGG.github.io/README.md

 - Login front / back
 - Create Admin account front / back
 - Creating Sessions
-- Holding an employees or admin status with a customer id in session for employee access to customers account

 ### Technologies
 - Frontend: React